openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 __If you forget or lose the password, you'll need to re-image the unit and start over.
 Be sure to record the password in a safe place.__

+#### 4. Change the default Dashbord password
+{:.no_toc}

+Change the default **(admin/admin)** user and password from within the Player dashboard.
+Save and restart for passwords to take a effect.
+Password manager will ask to update.

 <a name="update"></a>

 ## Software Updates
 {:toc}

+__REMEMBER TO CHECK FOR [UPDATES](#update) BEFORE INITIAL SETUP, AND PRIOR TO REPORTING ISSUES TO ENSURE THE MOST CURRENT VERSION IS RUNNING.__

 Updating the software ensures the most current version of the application is running.
 To obtain and install updates, click the Green/White check Update icon ![Update Launcher](/img/launcher.png ){: .launcher} located on the bottom right of the Desktop Panel.
 The update script will run (a terminal window may open temporarily), and an email message outlining any updates will be sent to the mailbox.
 To view the update message, open Thunderbird Mail.